Academic Support Services

-The Math Lab is open Monday through Thursday evenings to offer mathematics assistance to any student.
+The student run Math Lab is open Monday through Thursday evenings to offer mathematics assistance to any student.

 The Writing Center

-The Writing Center offers assistance to any student who would like to improve her writing skills.
+The student run Writing Center offers assistance to any student who would like help with organizing, structuring, formatting or editing a paper.

 The School fully complies with the regulations stipulated by Educational Testing Service and ACT throughout the standardized testing process during the sophomore, junior, and senior years.
-Some of the accommodations provided for in an Oldfields Accommodation Plan include, but are not limited to: extended time on tests and in-class assignments, testing in a separate work area, using a computer for tests, having a "note buddy," having a reader for tests and quizzes, and preferential seating in class.
+Some of the accommodations provided for in an Oldfields Accommodation Plan include, but are not limited to: extended time on assessments, testing in a separate work area, using a computer for tests, having a reader for tests and quizzes, and preferential seating in class.

-If a student qualifies for an Oldfields Accommodation Plan, she is involved in the creation and implementation of the plan.
+If a student qualifies for an Oldfields Accommodation Plan, she is involved in the approval and implementation of the plan.

 designed to unlock potential

 The Academic Strategies Program is a holistic approach – our practices reach far beyond the classroom.
 Along with instruction in the five program areas, the 24-hour nature of a boarding school environment allows instructors to truly get to know their students.
 Being part of the same community means caring for the whole child.
 The vision of the program is not only to help students achieve academically, but grow into self-determined young women who are confident in their skills and abilities.
 READ MORE >